MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-update-rollout-timelime.md

 If your sandbox environment update fails, such as due to per-tenant extension compatibility or other issues, your environment is automatically rescheduled for another update attempt in 7 days.
 If you address the issues earlier, you can change the date to an earlier date, including the current date, and run the test upgrade again.

-## It is already #UpdateIsAvailable date, but I neither received the update notification nor can I schedule update in #TAC.
+## It is already Update Is Available date, but I neither received the update notification nor can I schedule update in the admin center.
 Why is that?

 This can happen for one of the following reasons:

 - Your environment is not yet updated to the last minor update of the previous version of Business Central.
 All environments must be updated to the last available minor update of the previous version before they can schedule update to the next major version of Business Central.
 You can check which version you are currently running on by looking at ###.
 Microsoft is actively working on updating all environments to the latest minor update as soon as possible, so likely your environment will be updated soon and you will get a chance to schedule the major update.
 In an unlikely situation, when your environment is updated to the last minor update around or even after the #LastSelectableUpdateDate you will always get a least 7 days to schedule the update to the next major update.
 - Your per-tenant extensions are not compatible with the next major update.
 Prior to the rollout of the next major update as well as during update, Business Central team routinely checks per-tenant extensions in all environments for compatibility with the next major update.
-When compatibility issues  are detected, e-mail notification, listing the detected issues, is sent to the notification recipients. ######
+When compatibility issues  are detected, e-mail notification, listing the detected issues, is sent to the notification recipients.
 - AppSource issues

 ## See also